 Accessibility on a metal roof is harder than ground mount or RCC roofs.
 This is taken care of by ensuring proper monkey ladders etc., are available to get onto the roof.

 Installing water connection is more difficult on sheet metal roof as compared to RCC roofs or ground mount system because piping can only be done around the structure otherwise the structure would start leaking.

 Safety is a top priority and a key concern for metal roofs.
 Safety lines and harnesses are deployed at all times when cleaning on metal roofs to avoid any disaster.

 Presence of Skylights and HVACs and other structures on roofs:

-In case of metal roofs, presence of external structures such as skylights, vents, etc., restrict the usage of the roof.
+In the case of metal roofs, the presence of external structures such as skylights, vents, etc., restrict the usage of the roof.
 Ensuring proper spacing between modules and installing walkways provides room for movement of the cleaning staff and allows better access to individual modules, thus ensuring a better cleaning.
 This aspect is taken care of during the detailed engineering design preparation by the projects team.

 Avoiding business practices disruption: